 Soil: Free draining loam or sandy soil, any pH.

-Conditions: Best in full sun.
-South or west facing aspect in a sheltered or exposed possition.
+Conditions: Best in full sun, in a south or west facing aspect.
 Drought-tolerant.

 Habit: vigorous bushy, spreading,

 Type: Mainly grown as hardy annuals in the UK.

 Hardiness: Hardy in coastal and milder areas (down to -5°C).
 Usually dies after flowering at the end of the season.